A One Month Makeover For ‘Tired Brains’

 We all become dopamine resistant with too much stimulation.
 That’s why we ‘need’ more and more things, stuff, food, drink to feel good or, at least, normal.
 But this constant craving can be transformed with the right nutritional support.
 It takes about a month.

 There is no doubt that the hormonal fluctuations women experience throughout life do affect our nerves and consequently our brain too.
-An increase in anxiety and stress will have serious health impacts so these articles may be helpful:
+An increase in anxiety and stress will have serious health impacts so try this nutritional approach: